How to Make Your Wedding Business Legit

 3. Business insurance

 We all know things don’t always go as planned.
 And, whether that is property getting damaged or someone getting hurt on the job, having business insurance can literally save your business.
-Most states require businesses to have at least general liability insurance but your business can need additional policies depending on the services you provide and whether or not you have employees.
+Most states require businesses to have at least general liability insurance.
+Still, your business may need additional policies depending on the services you provide and whether or not you have employees.

 4. A contract for clients

-Every one of these items is important to making your business legit, but when it comes to making sure it is legit and protected?
+Every one of these items is important to making your business legit, but what’s crucial is ensuring it’s both legit and protected.
 A solid contract is an absolute must.
 We asked lawyer for wedding and creative business owners, Annette Stepanian, for her thoughts on why:

 In my opinion, running a business without a written contract is a big no-no. Written contracts serve multiple purposes: they clarify expectations between you and the other party, they serve as a vehicle for educating your client about what it is you do and what the client’s role will be in the relationship, and they could protect you in the event there’s ever a misunderstanding or disagreement between the two of you.
 An often overlooked, but equally important reason for having written contracts is that they communicate to your clients that you’re a professional.
 And when you’re operating in a highly-saturated market, having a well-written contract can help you stand apart from the competition.